mgsloan/todoist-shortcuts/readme.md

 company.
 They're awesome!

 In response to a ["Need a way of buying beer"][] issue, I've created a "Buy Me a Coffee" account.
-If you feel the urge to send me a few dollars in support of my work on this project, then feel free to do so.
+If you feel the urge to show some appreciation for this project, feel free to send me a few dollars.
 If not, that's fine too, I hope you enjoy using todoist-shortcuts :)

 ["Need a way of buying beer"]: https://github.com/mgsloan/todoist-shortcuts/issues/45